pd-projects/hugo-puredata.info/content/objects/print~.md

 ---
-title: "[print~]"
+title: print~
-description: "print out one or more 'blocks'"
+description: print out one or more 'blocks'
-bref: "print out one or more 'blocks'"
+bref: print out one or more 'blocks'
+categories:
+- object
+inlets:
+  1st: {}
+outlets:
+  1st: {}
 draft: false
-categories: ["object"]
-pdcategory: "Audio Filters"
+pdcategory: Audio Filters

 ---

-### [print~]

-print out one or more 'blocks'

-### Inlets & Outlets

-inlet 0

- - dummy

-outlet 0

- - dummy